Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing: Unit Testing and its Subtasks

 where $\left|0 \dots 0\right> \bot U_{eo,a}^{-1}\left|\psi_b\right>$ (since $\left|a\right> \bot \left|b\right>$ and unitary operations keep the orthogonality).
 Therefore, the probability of measuring this state to obtain an integer 0 is 1/2.
 This is similar to applying $U_{eo,b}^{-1}$.
 In order to check the output, we can repeat the following steps and count the number of results as 0 for the output.

 \begin{itemize} \item [] 1.
-Generate the input state $\frac{1}{\sqrt 2}(\left|\psi_{a}\right>+\left|\psi_{b}\right>)$; \item [] 2.
+Generate the input state $\frac{1}{\sqrt 2}(\left|a\right>+\left|b\right>)$; \item [] 2.
 Run the target QFT program on the input state; \item [] 3.
 Apply $U_{eo,a}^{-1}$ or $U_{eo,b}^{-1}$; \item [] 4.
 Measure the output state. \end{itemize}

-If the number of results 0 occurs nearly half for both $U_{eo,a}^{-1}$ and $U_{eo,b}^{-1}$, we may be able to assume that the output state is as expected.
-In fact, due to the difficulty of checking a target output state, this is a compromise approach based on some properties of the target program, which we call the \textit{property-based} testing method. \end{example}
+If the number of results 0 occurs nearly half for both $U_{eo, a}^{-1}$ and $U_{eo,b}^{-1}$, we may be able to assume that the output state is as expected.
+In fact, due to the difficulty of checking a target output state, this is a compromise approach based on some properties of the target program. \end{example}

 In fact, checking the correctness of a quantum program solely based on output states under classical state input is not sufficient, but the behavior of the program with general input states can be complex and difficult to identify.
 Fortunately, if the target program is a unitary transform, its unitarity guarantees that the correctness of the classical state input implies the correctness of the general input.
 Therefore, a feasible approach to test a unitary program, denoted as \texttt{P}, is as follows: